 Precision medicine is an approach to patient care that allows doctors to select treatments that are most likely to help patients based on a specific biomolecular understanding of their disease.
-The hope of precision medicine is that treatments will one day be tailored to the unique biomolecular variations specific to each person's disease.
+The goal of precision medicine is to facilitate selection and/or development of treatments are tailored to the unique biomolecular variations specific to each person's disease.